FactorySimPy/FactorySimPy/docs/examples.md

 ***Here's a simple example to connect a machine to an input buffer and output buffer and to simulate item flow through them.***

-The parameters `inter_arrival_time` and `processing_delay` can be specified as a constant value (`int` or `float`) or as a reference to a python function or a generator function instance that generates random variates from a chosen distribution.
-If the function depends on any of the node attributes, users can pass `None` to this parameter at the time of node creation and later initialise the parameter with the reference to the function.

-Shown below is a very simple example where the sources generate items and puts it to a machine through a buffer and the items processed in machine is moved to a sink using a second buffer.
-Here, the delays to be configured are `inter_arrival_time`, and `processing_delay` of source and machine.
+Shown below is a very simple example.
+Here, the delays to be configured are `inter_arrival_time`, and `processing_delay` of the source and the machine respectively.
+In this example, the delays `inter_arrival_time`, and `processing_delay`, are specified as constant values at the time of node initiation.

-In the example, the delays `inter_arrival_time`, `processing_delay`, etc are specified as constant values. `in_edge_selection` is provided as a constant `0`  and `out_edge_selection` uses the generator function that is available in the package ("RANDOM").
+Similarly `in_edge_selection` and  `out_edge_selection` can also be provides as a constant or a string (one of the available generator functions) or a reference to a python function or generator function. `0`  and `out_edge_selection` uses the generator function that is available in the package ("RANDOM").
 The function name can be passed as a string.
 See [API](api_ref_main_page.md) for the details of all the available functions.

 ```python